 However, thanks to a concerted effort to counter this social messaging, these groups are now increasingly likely to report their circumstances to police and TRFS.

 Tumut is also a hotspot for women in other areas to flee family violence, because the TRFS offers housing and support.
 If their former partners manage to track them down then they can show up on our police stats.

 Ms Sturt admits there are other reasons Tumut is high on domestic violence related assaults, however.

 “Drug and alcohol and mental health issues are certainly on the rise, which is certainly a big factor,” she said.

 “There’s an isolation side of things as well; we are a bit isolated here in Tumut and it’s hard to get transport to other areas.
 If people don’t have a car or they can’t drive it takes a bit of effort to get out.”

-In the past two years in NSW, 99 women and 47 babies and children were killed by their current or former partners.
+In the past two years in Australia, 99 women and 47 babies and children were killed by their current or former partners.

 These murders are most likely to happen in the first two weeks after the woman leaves.